 Cost

 The price of a robot vacuum cleaner will depend on the features that you are looking for and the brand.
 However, the starting price point of a budget robot vacuum is around $100, and then they go up in price from there.
+Additionally, be sure to factor in the price of filters and replacement parts, as these will become essential over time.

 One way to help you decide on what you want in your purchase is to make a list of options available with robotic vacuums.
 Then think about which options you can live without and which are most important to you.
 This will give you a starting point as to which vacuum is the right choice for you.

-Where Should You Buy A Robotic Vacuum?
+Where to Buy a Robotic Vacuum?

 A Few Final Words